Frequently Asked Questions

 How long does it take to complete a course?

-As little as 3 weeks…or up to 1 year.
+As little as 3 weeks…or up to 1 year (for a 3-unit course).
 A minimum of one week per unit of study has been set, by design, as a standard for all independent study courses.
 However, students may take up to one year to complete a course.

 Is there a limit as to the number of units I may take?